Nigeria oil export plans delayed amid talks with majors on cuts - sources

 Brent crude LCOc1, the benchmark against which Nigerian oil trades on the global market, fell to its lowest in two decades last week before staging a modest recovery.
 Brent was trading around $20 a barrel on Monday.
 CRU/WAF

-Traders said Nigeria's key crude grade Bonny Light was heard to be offered at as low as dated Brent minus $5, compared to a premium of $3 in more normal market conditions.
+Traders said Nigeria's key crude grade Bonny Light was heard to be offered at as low as dated Brent minus $5, compared with a premium of $3 in more normal market conditions.

 Surging inventories, as demand for oil has tumbled due to global measures to fight the coronavirus, have made it a challenge for some producers to find buyers for their oil.